 Clos de Ste.
 Anne

 The Clos de Ste.
-Anne estate has been developed around the original Naboth’s Vineyard 1 Kings Ch.21, where Chardonnay and Pinot Noir were initially planted in 1980.
+Anne estate has been developed around the original Naboth’s Vineyard, where Chardonnay and Pinot Noir were initially planted in 1980.
 The 30-acre property now includes vineyards, forest, amenity trees, livestock and olive plantations and has been farmed using biodynamic techniques since 1989.
 In 2001, additional plantings of Pinot Noir were complimented with selections of Viognier, Syrah and Chenin Blanc.

 The Viognier is planted on hard ground beside the forest where it stands for a time of the day in shadow.
 This makes for interesting light interceptions and the resulting taste profiles arise from these events.
 This site is called ‘Les Arbres’.
 This wine is rich and glycerous and begs for food of the same nature.
 Umami in fact.

-Syrah is planted on the higher plateau in a little space protected from the cooling sea breezes and, facing due north, gets surprisingly hot in the middle of summer.
-Hence the site’s name ‘The Crucible’.
-Again we look to the old world for the style and texture and receive very favourable comment.
-Unfortunately the neighbour’s sheep ate all the new shoots in the spring of 2009 and the crop was not favourable.
+Syrah is planted on the higher plateau in a little space protected from the cooling sea breeze and, facing due north, gets surprisingly hot in the middle of summer.
+Hence the name, “The Crucible”.
+We look to the old world for the style and texture and receive very favourable comment.

 All wines are produced and bottled on the property, and sealed with natural cork.
 They are a dream realised from memories and experiences in wine estates around the world.
 Domaine Clos de Ste.
 Anne is my “Grand Cru” and is dedicated to my wife and business partner, Annie.